SERVICE ANIMALS: VISITOR POLICY

 SERVICE ANIMALS ARE WELCOME

 The Museum is committed to complying with the Americans with Disabilities Act (ADA) and strives to provide a safe experience for all.
-We strive to accommodate “service animals,” which are defined as dogs or miniature horses that are individually trained to do work or perform tasks for a person who experiences a disability.
+We strive to accommodate “service animals,” which are defined as dogs that are individually trained to do work or perform tasks for a person who experiences a disability.
 Non-service animals (i.e. a pet present for emotional support or comfort that has not been trained to perform a specific disability-related job or task) are subject to our policy prohibiting pets and cannot be admitted inside the Museum.

 POLICIES TO KEEP EVERYONE SAFE

 The Museum has a critical responsibility to the collection of animals in its care and must do everything it can to protect those animals.
 In view of this responsibility, the Museum has adopted policies that govern the admission of service animals onto Museum grounds.
 These policies are designed to provide the maximum safety for all visitors and animals in the Museum collection.
 The Museum may refuse entry to any service animal that poses a direct threat to health and safety.

 1. To help avoid conflicts and maintain safety, visitors with service animals must check in at Admissions, read or be read this policy, and sign a hard copy of the policy.

 2. Please maintain control of your service animal.
 A service animal must be under the control of its handler.
 It must be on a harness, leash or other tether.